 Planks (we used shiplap from a big box store because it is the only material I could find in our town that came in long enough lengths to span the whole ceiling and I didn’t want to have joints.
 I would have preferred tongue and groove/ V-Groove to be honest, as I prefer the more detailed, less square look of the grooves, but living where I live we have to compromise sometimes!)

 Jigsaw if you have any obstacles like vents, lights, cutouts, etc. to cut around

 Circular saw or table saw for cutting the last board

 The first step would be to mark out all of your trusses (or joists) in the ceiling using a stud finder.
+Mark with a pencil or a chalk line so you can see the lines as you are installing the shiplap planks.
 Running your planks perpendicular to the trusses (or joists, if your room has another floor above it) is the easiest thing to do as you have nailing spots every couple of feet to secure your planks.

 If you want to add planks that go the same way as your existing ceiling joists or trusses, you will need to fur out the ceiling as I described above by adding thin strips of wood perpendicular to your joists to use as nailers.
 But if you mark out your joists or trusses, and they all go the same direction, and you want your planks to go the opposite direction – you are golden, proceed to step two!

 Step 2 – Install the Shiplap Planks